-It’s a lively time here at the BBA, and the building is abuzz with activity as Section Steering Committee meetings and brown bag and CLE programs are once again in full swing.
+It’s that time of year again, when the BBA building becomes abuzz with activity as Section Steering Committee meetings and brown bag and CLE programs are once again in full swing.
 With the new year underway, we wanted to take a moment to offer a refresher about our public policy opportunities and procedures.

 Our Public Policy Procedures offer a great resource for learning about BBA policy processes and highlight our key focus areas.
-We evaluate opportunities to engage in public policy through the lens of our mission, which is to:
+We are always looking to be involved in proposals that fall within our mission, which is to:

 - Increase access to justice,

 - Provide for the fair and efficient administration of justice, and

 The procedures also highlight the myriad of ways in which policy related to these areas manifests at the BBA, including: